Shared Situational Awareness Using Hybrid Zonotopes with Confidence Metric: Conclusion

 \section{Conclusion}

 This work proposes a framework for shared situational awareness that can compute a fused set for the pedestrian even when encountered with inconsistent measurement sets from multiple sensors.
 When the measurements are inconsistent, their intersection can become empty, which poses a problem for other set-based estimation techniques in the literature.
 In fusing the estimated sets from multiple sensors, a hybrid zonotope is constructed which combines the confidences of sensors in regions where their estimates overlap.
 The confidence metric is computed by finding the volumes of certain constrained zonotopes, which is computationally expensive.
-Making this method scalable for many sensors may require development of faster methods for constrained zonotope volume computation, or approximate methods such as random sampling or approximating the set with a representation that allows for easier volume computation (zonotopes, ellipsoids, etc.).
+Scalability could be improved via approximate methods such as random sampling or approximating the set with a representation that allows for easier volume computation (zonotopes, ellipsoids, etc.).
 The proposed method is tested in MATLAB simulation as well as data obtained from Scania's automated prototype vehicles.
-This framework attempts to combine the best of set-based estimation and statistical methods, by computing estimated sets that can account for uncertainties while also providing a confidence metric which can be used for decision-making.
+This framework attempts to combine the best of set-based estimation and quantitative methods, by computing estimated sets that can account for uncertainties while also providing a confidence metric which can be used for decision-making.
 Possible future work is to explore scenarios with multiple pedestrians, as well as best practices for handling communication delays and their impact on the confidence metric.

-\begin{ack} This work was partially supported by the Wallenberg Artificial Intelligence, Autonomous Systems, and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-It was also partially supported by the Swedish Research Council Distinguished Professor Grant 2017-01078 and the Knut and Alice Wallenberg Foundation Wallenberg Scholar Grant.
-The work from Jonah Glunt was supported by the U.S. Department of Defense through the National Defense Science \& Engineering Graduate (NDSEG) Fellowship Program. \end{ack}